 The front of the camera has also seen some changes.
 Here is a comparison of the X-T1 (left) to the X-E2 (right):

 There is now a dedicated function button right by the grip and a flash sync socket that is covered by a round plastic piece.
 I am not a fan of the plastic piece though, as it could get easily lost after getting detached.
 I wish Fuji designed it similarly to Nikon DSLRs, so that it stays attached to the camera body when removed.
-If you are interested in finding out more about the flash, read the Flash section of this review.
+If you are interested in finding out more about the flash, read the Flash section of this review on the bottom of this page.

 With a total of six programmable function buttons, the X-T1 is Fuji’s most customizable camera.
 The function buttons can be programmed individually through the camera menu either by going into the setup menu or holding down the DISP/BACK button on the back of the camera.
 Once there, you can go through each function button and set everything from Depth of Field Preview to Wireless Communication: